 1. Clone https://github.com/TENET-5/TENET-5.github.io

 2. Pick an axis.
-Read data/{axis}_grover_decisionmakers.json.
+Read its committed decision-maker JSON file.

 4. Spot-check any actor's claim against the cited primary source (AG report, Canada Gazette, Hansard, etc.).
 The citations are in the dossier's primary_sources array.